-Please note that the application deadline has passed and we are no longer accepting applications for the National Park Grant Scheme 2020/21.
+Please note that the application deadline has now passed and we are no longer accepting applications for the Green Recovery Fund.

-Our top priority for the National Park Grant Scheme in 2020/21 is assisting our communities and land managers to deliver local actions that help address the global climate emergency and nature crisis.
+Our top priority for the Green Recovery Fund in 2021/22 is assisting all our stakeholders to deliver local actions that help address the global climate emergency and nature crisis.
 Helping to create a healthier and more resilient natural environment is mutually beneficial for nature and people.
-Whilst the scheme is open to a wide range of applications that deliver the 13 National Park Partnership Plan Outcomes, applications that deliver against Outcome 1 Natural Capital and Outcome 3 Climate Change will be particularly welcome and more likely to be successful.

 The National Park Authority reserves the right to change the overall budget.

 Each grant award can be for a minimum of £1,000 and a guideline maximum of £30,000, inclusive of any VAT the applicant is unable to recover.
 However higher awards of up to £100,000 may be considered for exceptional projects that will deliver significantly for the green recovery grant scheme priorities listed above.

 Please note, this is a highly competitive scheme with a limited budget and you may not receive 100% of your requested funding.

 You can download the application form below.
 The form may open in a new tab.
 If this happens, please save the file to your desktop before filling in your details.
 You can then submit your completed form to us via email at firstname.lastname@example.org